KeyComps2020/KeyAttendance/docs/troubleshooting.md

 Feel free to look more into the [bootstrap side](https://react-bootstrap.github.io/components/navs/#nav-item-props) and [router side](https://reacttraining.com/react-router/web/api/NavLink).

+Also, [this](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually) is a good stack overflow explanation.

 Note: Eventually, the app should probably move away from class components using state to functional components using hooks.
 More on this in `FutureWork.md`

 ### why does the navbar in layout.js use Link from react-router-dom instead of Nav.Link from react-bootstrap?